App version: 0.1.0

 Dealerships

-If you’re trying to sell your car to a dealership, or trade it in toward the price of a new vehicle, the dealership will do its own appraisal.
+If you’re trying to sell your car to a dealership or trade it in toward the price of a new vehicle, the dealership will do its own appraisal.
 This appraisal will typically involve similar research you have done, as well as an examination of the exterior, interior, mechanics, and overall condition of your vehicle.
 They may also conduct a test drive before offering a final value.
 The dealer's valuation is not necessarily indicative of the fair market value of the car, however.
 In fact, it’s often less.
 The reason is that the dealer needs to turn a profit.
 This profit will be the difference between what they pay you for the car and what they can sell it for, or the fair market value.It may be helpful to do some research of your own through valuation websites before you go in for a dealer appraisal.
-That way, you’ll have a sense of how far off fair market value their offer is, and have some negotiating power.
+That way, you’ll have a sense of how far off fair market value their offer is and have some negotiating power.

 Professionals

 If you're buying or selling a collectible car, or need to value a car as part of a legal proceeding (such as a divorce or bankruptcy proceeding), you may want to turn to an independent professional appraiser.
-These professionals have expertise in sales of similar vehicles and will give the car an unbiased examination and appraisal.
+Professional appraisers have expertise in sales of similar vehicles and will give the car an unbiased examination and appraisal.
 Unlike the other appraisal methods listed above, this one is not free.
 A professional appraisal can run at least $100, and often significantly more.

 Factors That Influence Car Appraisals